elementary/houston/README.md

 ---

+> Houston is not even at a 1.0.0 release, yet there are many aspects that can be approved on, especially as the idea and goal get more set in stone.
+This `v2` branch is a place to talk and discuss the improvements to be made with developers and users.

 Houston is part of AppCenter, a multi component system for helping developers and making users' life easier.
 Houston includes processes for building, testing, and publishing packages, as well as the front end website.